LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/LivepersonKnowledgeBases/introduction.md

 1. In Knowledge Base:
     1. [Add the LivePerson knowledge base](knowledge-base-liveperson-knowledge-bases-knowledge-bases.html).
 In this step you can import articles from a CSV file or link to a Google sheet that contains them.
     2. Add the articles if necessary.
-    3. [Train](knowledge-base-common-common-tasks.html#train-a-knowledge-base) the articles to match consumer utterances, and then [test](knowledge-base-common-common-tasks.html#test-user-input) with the Debugger tool.
-The latter simulates a Knowledge Base integration within a bot.
+    3. [Train](knowledge-base-common-common-tasks.html#train-a-knowledge-base) the articles to match consumer utterances.
 2. In Conversation Builder, [add a Knowledge Base integration](conversation-builder-integrations-knowledge-base-integrations.html) in a bot and test.

 ### Knowlege Base intents versus Domain intents